zadean/xqerl/_posts/2019-05-14-external-data.md

 * the XQuery module is in the directory /tmp/data/xqerl/
 * xqerl is running
+* BaseX is running as a server locally using the default user settings
 * you have an Erlang shell open on the node where xqerl is running
 * port 8081 was open when xqerl was started, or a different port was specified in ./xqerl/config/xqerl.config

-1. Compile the XQuery
+1. Compile the XQueries
+   * `xqerl:compile("/tmp/data/xqerl/util.xq").`
-   * `xqerl:compile("/tmp/data/xqerl/rest.xq").`
+   * `xqerl:compile("/tmp/data/xqerl/basex.xq").`
-1. Actually, that was it... you are already up and running.
-1. But, we need some data, so call up http://localhost:8081/insert
+1. Load the data, so call up http://localhost:8081/insert
    * This may take a moment, 500 documents are being inserted.
 1. Go to http://localhost:8081/ in a browser
    * You should see the summary table and be able to click through it

-Mission accomplished :-)
+You're now using an external XML database as the source for a xqerl front-end! :-)